leekinglai/ERCF_v3/Documentation/Installing-Happy-Hare.md

 <p align="left"><img src="assets/HH_step_10.png"></p>

 #### 10. Final step
-The last step asks to add the `[include mmu*]` lines to your printer.cfg. **On initial setup it is recommended to select yes.** In the image below, it was set to "no" because Happy Hare is already installed and wasn't needed.
+The last step asks to add the `[include mmu*]` lines to your printer.cfg. **On initial setup it is recommended to select yes.** If Happy Hare has already been installed, you should select "no."

 <p align="left"><img src="assets/HH_step_11.png"></p>